andwilley/Sched-GA/README.md

-# Military Flight Scheduling EA
+# Flight Scheduling EA
 ## Description
-An evolutionary algorithm for solving the combinatory optimization scheduling problem of military flight schedules.
+An evolutionary algorithm for solving the combinatory optimization scheduling problem of writing daily flight schedules.

 Note: Simulated flight data is used for releasability.